teodorraul/prosper-demo/README.md

 -   Add some validation for the function_name
     It's not clear for the user that the function names should be dashed

+-   Add a loader while React Suspense fetched the Editor bundle
 -   Add navigation blocking when changes are syncing Just to make sure all the changes are save
 -   Add keyboard hotkeys for navigation, in 4 directions